cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 4. Alter existing ABCI calls to signal to the application that we want to create a snapshot export periodically.
 5. Allow reading a snaphsot from a compressed format into CometBFT and offer it to the application via the existing `OfferSnapshot` ABCI call.

+At a very high level, there are two possible solutions and we will present both:

+1. The application will export snapshots into an exportable format on the server side.
+When a node syncs up, CometBFT will send this as a blob of bytes to the application to uncompress and apply the snapshot.

+2. CometBFT creates a snapshot using existing ABCI calls and exports it into a format of our chosing.
+CometBFT is then in charge of reading in and parsing the exproted snapshot into a snapshot that can be offered to the application via the existing `OfferSnapshot` and `ApplyChunk` methods.

 #### Config file additions